A serious brawl broke out over a divide between football fans last Saturday outside the Crown and Anchor pub in the centre of Manchester.

 “It’s a shame because it’s a small proportion when you look at the amount of people that actually go to a game or follow football.
 They really are the minority but they’re also the people that are the most destructive.”

-If you have any further information please contact the Greater Manchester Police on the non-emergency number 101.
+Anyone with further information can contact Greater Manchester Police on the non-emergency number 101.